MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/management-shell/update-csuserdata.md

 ## Detailed Description
 <a name="DetailedDescription"> </a>

 The **Update-CsUserData** cmdlet enables administrators to update user data for a specified user or set of users.
-(Note that this data must have previously been exported by using the[Export-CsUserData](export-csuserdata.md) cmdlet.)
+(Note that this data must have previously been exported by using the [Export-CsUserData](export-csuserdata.md) cmdlet.)
 This updating is typically done in order to restore lost data to a logged-on user.

  **Skype for Business Server Control Panel:** The functions carried out by the **Update-CsUserData** cmdlet are not available in the Skype for Business Server Control Panel.